Gabrielle Powell

 I believe that functional pottery should enhance the beauty of your everyday rituals, be enjoyable to use, and foster the joy of sharing meals with loved ones.
 The foundation of my work is built on relationships, connections, imagery, and the dialogue between the past and the present.

-My works can be found at Artessence Gallery Pambula, Spiral Gallery Bega, Lazy Lizard Cobargo, Drift Homewares Bermagui and Belconnen Arts Centre Canberra.
+My works can be found at Artessence Gallery in Pambula, Spiral Gallery in Bega, Lazy Lizard in Cobargo, and Drift Homewares in Bermagui.

 Gabrielle Powell 2025